Dear Respironics Bi-Pap S/T,

 My Host is pretty good at not blaming herself for stuff she can’t control but she has taken unemployment to heart at times when she knew, in her head, that her attitude was not the problem.
 When potential jobs were in buildings that should have been accessible but weren’t.
 When there was inadequate accessible public transportation.
 When job duties could have been modified but the decision-makers wouldn’t accept a flexible solution.
 She worried about what would happen if she needed attendants but would be ineligible for public benefits to pay for them if she had a job.

-This is reality for pwd who want — who need — to work.
+This is reality for disabled people who want — who need — to work.
 There’s no amount of personal pluckiness that’s going to defeat systemic barriers born of — and well-maintained by — prejudice.
-Bootstraps do not get an Individualized Education Plan (IEP), install elevators, get the bus to stop for you, require audio stop info on the subway, caption the employee training video, remove the healthcare barriers that undermine employment, get a flexible schedule, prevent inappropriate school or work-related disciplinary action against neuroatypical people, or stop feeding kids of color with disabilities into the school-to-prison-pipeline instead of colleges and jobs.
+Bootstraps do not get an Individualized Education Plan (IEP), install elevators, get the bus to stop for you, require audio stop info on the subway, caption the employee training video, remove the healthcare barriers that undermine employment, get a flexible schedule, prevent inappropriate school or work-related disciplinary action against neurodiverse people, or stop feeding kids of color with disabilities into the school-to-prison-pipeline instead of colleges and jobs.